Learn / Guides / Marketing funnel guide

 Session recordings capture website visitors' actions—like mouse movements, clicks, taps, and scrolling—so you can see how real users engage with your website from page to page.

-Insight from recordings helps you identify blockers or pain points users experience throughout their journey on your site—like broken elements, website bugs, or a confusing design—which might reveal why users drop off at a particular stage of the funnel.
+Insight from recordings helps you identify blockers or pain points users experience throughout their journey on your site—like broken elements, website bugs, or a confusing design—which might reveal why users drop off at a particular stage or touchpoint of the funnel.

 Let’s say you want users to add a product to their shopping cart from your product comparison page, but the page has a high exit rate and hardly any conversions.
-A session recording reveals that users are rage clicking on a non-clickable element and are exiting out of frustration.
+A session recording could reveal that users are rage clicking on a non-clickable element and are exiting out of frustration.
 In that case, you could try removing the element, or making it clickable so the page is more intuitive to how real people interact with it.

 After you've fixed the page, watch session recordings again to see whether the change improved the user experience (UX).
+A great way to check for bad experiences is to filter Hotjar session recordings by ‘Frustration Score’ to watch users who had a frustrating user experience and spot improvement opportunities.

-On-site surveys are one of the fastest and easiest ways to get direct feedback from real website visitors: find out what’s stopping them from converting, or poll customers who’ve just converted to find out what does work.
+On-site surveys are one of the fastest and easiest ways to get direct feedback from real website visitors.
+Find out what’s stopping them from converting, or poll customers who’ve just converted to find out what does work.

 🔥 An on-site survey example for the bottom of the funnel (BOFU): use on-site surveys on pages that are a part of your BOFU strategy, like how-to or demo pages, category and product pages, and shopping cart or checkout pages.
+Ask open-ended questions like:

 NPS surveys and post-purchase surveys help measure customer satisfaction so you can learn from customers who've already converted.